-WELD1036 TIG (GTAW) Welding This course will introduce the study and practice of the Gas Tungsten Arc (TIG) welding process.
-The student will first gain practice of this skill through the use of oxy-acetylene welding.
-The student will continue to progress using similar applications in the TIG welding process.
-Joint designs will be mastered on carbon steel, aluminum, and stainless steel.
-Credits: 6 introduces students to various types of working drawings for engineering and manufacturing purposes.
+WELD1104 Welding Process/Blueprint Reading This course is designed to provide the student with a foundational knowledge of shop drawings and blueprints as it relates to the welding field.
+It develops basic skills in reading blueprints and introduces students to various types of working drawings for engineering and manufacturing purposes.
 Major emphasis on shop safety, oxy-fuel set-up, cutting, and shut down, plasma cutting.
 ARC-MIG equipment set-up.
 Emphasis on understanding basic concepts of orthographic projection and the ability to visualize objects.
 4 credits.